-- Find and share examples of offers or situations that seem too good to be true with your child and discuss why.
+- Find, share, and discuss examples of offers or situations that seem too good to be true.
 Look at classified ads and see if there's a job that offers a chance to work from home for just a few hours and make tons of money.
 Sort through coupons and see if you can find one that has you buy multiple items you may not need in order to save money.
 Discuss how getting something with little or no effort may often come with strings attached. - 2.
 Have kids put their skeptical smarts to work.
-Examine an ad with your child for sneaky ways a company may be trying to get you to open your wallet.
+Examine two or three ads and look for sneaky ways a company may be trying to get you to open your wallet.
 Will the product really do what it claims?
 Is it worth its value or can an alternative product be bought for less?

 Tip: Get kids in the habit of thinking critically when it comes to their money.
-Prompt them with questions such as: Are you still going to want that expensive sweater a month from now or would it be better to save toward a bigger goal?
+Prompt them with questions, such as: Are you still going to want an expensive sweater a month after you buy it, or would it be better to save toward a bigger goal?
 Are you getting a good value for your money?
-Remind them that once they spend their money, it's gone so they should be happy with their purchase.
+Remind them that once they spend their money, it's gone, so they should be happy with their purchases.